ipfs/specs/IPIP/0342-content-router-discovery.md

 ### User benefit

-Users will benefit from faster discovery of content providers.
+- Users will benefit from faster discovery of content providers.
-Users will also benefit from access to more CIDs than they currently do through queries limited to the IPFS DHT
+- Users will also benefit from access to more CIDs than they currently do through queries limited to the IPFS DHT
+- Router discovery and reputation mechanism improves relisience.
+- IPFS user agents will not be tied to static set of hard-coded HTTP endpoints that may stop working at any time.
+- Users will benefit from replacing misbehaving (censorship, DoS, hardware failure) routers with useful ones without having to upgrade their software.

 ### Compatibility

-Nodes which do not upgrade to support this IPIP will be limited to the sub-set of content available in the DHT. this will potentially degrade over time as more large providers limit their publishing per the IPNI ingestion protocol.
+Nodes which do not upgrade to support this IPIP will be limited to the sub-set of content available in the DHT. this will potentially degrade over time as more large providers limit their publishing per the [IPNI](https://github.com/ipni) ingestion protocol.

 Nodes may limit their complexity through a hard-coded list of known content routers, essentially limiting their implementation to design section 3 of this IPIP.
-In doing so, they may limit their risk of exposure to malicious parties.
+This comes at a price: (1) hard-coded routers become easy targets for denial of service attacks, decreasing the resilliency of the entire setup;
-They risk being out of date and to offer sub-optimal performance through their failure to discover additional near-by content routing instances.
+(2) nodes risk being out of date and to offer sub-optimal performance through their failure to discover additional near-by content routing instances.

 ### Security